getreu/tp-note/doc/source/index.md

 filling these variables in predefined and customizable _Tera_-templates.
 _TP-Note's_ default templates are written in Markdown and can be easily adapted to any other markup language if needed.
-After creating a new note, _TP-Note_ launches the system file-editor (or any other of your choice, e.g. _MarkText_ or _Typora_) and to connects the system's default web browser to _Tp-Note_'s internal file watcher and web server.
+After creating a new note, _TP-Note_ launches the system file editor (or any other of your choice, e.g. _MarkText_ or _Typora_) and connects the default web browser to _Tp-Note_'s internal Markdown/RestructuredText renderer and web server.

 * Read more in [Tp-Note’s user manual](/projects/tp-note/tp-note--manual.html)